What is an Administrator?

-The powers given to an administrator depend on the order made by the Board.
+The powers given to an administrator depend on the order made by the Tribunal.
 Potentially, an administrator has wide powers to deal with the represented person’s property and finances including the power to sell property, invest in property, lease property, settle debts and so on.
-The Board may, however, limit the general powers of an administrator and direct that the represented person continues to be responsible for a particular part of their property, e.g. operate a savings account.
+The Tribunal may, however, limit the general powers of an administrator and direct that the represented person continues to be responsible for a particular part of their property, e.g. operate a savings account.

 Emergency Administration Orders

-There is provision under the Guardianship and Administration Act for the Board to make an emergency administration order without a formal hearing and over the telephone if necessary.
+There is provision under the Guardianship and Administration Act for the Tribunal to make an emergency administration order without a formal hearing and over the telephone if necessary.
 Pursuant to an emergency administration order, the Public Trustee is appointed as the person’s administrator and the order is effective for a period of 28 days although it can be renewed for a similar period.

 Duration of Administration Orders